 POLICY ENV 3: PROTECTION OF SITES AND FEATURES OF ENVIRONMENTAL SIGNIFICANCE –

-29 further sites (environmental inventory, appendix 5, and map Figure 8 below) have been identified as being of local significance for biodiversity (species and habitats) and / or history.
+The following sites shown on figure 8 have been identified as being of local significance for biodiversity (species and habitats) and / or history.
 They are important in their own right and are locally valued.
 Development proposals that affect them will be expected to protect or enhance the identified features.

+Saddington Reservoir

+St Helen’s Churchyard

 Important Open Spaces

 A small group of sites scored highly in the inventory (scoring at least 75% of the possible total under the relevant criteria) for their outstanding community value.
 Some are existing Open Space, Sport & Recreation (OSSR) sites (including those in Harborough District Council (HDC) Consultation documents for Local Green Space (2015), Open Spaces Strategy (2016-2021) and Provision for Open Space, Sport and Recreation (2015-2016) carried out in preparation for the HDC Local Plan (due to be adopted in 2018).
 Others have been identified in fieldwork and community consultations.